different55/GardenGNOMEs/README.md

 ### Install GNOME

-To install GNOME with this script, easiest way is to just run this in your terminal:
+To install GNOME with this script, easiest way is to switch to Desktop Mode, open Konsole, and paste this in:

 ```
 curl https://raw.githubusercontent.com/different55/GardenGNOMEs/refs/heads/main/desktopgnome.sh | fish